Building an apparel brand in 2025 — strategy and manufacturing guide

 Landed cost (manufacturing + freight + duties) should be 25-30% of your retail price maximum.
 Ideally 20-25%.

-If a t-shirt costs you $8 landed and you sell it for $25, that's a 32% cost ratio — thin but workable if your marketing costs are well-controlled.
+If a t-shirt costs you $8 landed and you sell it for $25, that's a 32% cost ratio and thin but workable if your marketing costs are well-controlled.

-If that same t-shirt costs $8 landed but you're selling it for $18 to compete on price, you have a math problem that no amount of great branding will solve.
+If that same t-shirt costs $8 landed but you're selling it for $18 to compete on price, you've a math problem that no amount of great branding will solve.

 Work out your unit economics first.
 Then design your product to fit within them.